Operational Logging for MariaDB Clusters and Queries

 Why teams choose Atatus for MariaDB logs monitoring

-Atatus automatically interprets MariaDB error, slow query, and replication logs and extracts structured fields without manual parsers.
+Atatus interprets MariaDB error, slow query, and replication logs with structured field extraction automatically.

-Collect MariaDB logs from standalone servers, primary-replica setups, and production clusters into a unified log stream.
+Atatus collects logs from standalone servers, replicas, and clusters into a unified timeline.

-Trigger alerts on spikes in slow queries, replication failures, access errors, or critical MariaDB log events.
+Atatus triggers alerts on slow query spikes, replication failures, and critical log events.

-Correlate MariaDB log anomalies with application errors and infrastructure signals to reduce mean time to resolution.
+Atatus correlates MariaDB log anomalies with application and infrastructure signals.

 Unified Observability for Every Engineering Team